rachitkakkar/RachitCaster/README.md

 # RachitCaster
-A retro-style raycaster written using HTMl 5 Canvas and pure Javascript.
-Features textures, sprites, a mini-map, map editor, and more!
+A retro-style raycaster written using HTMl 5 Canvas and pure Javascript. <!--Features textures, sprites, a mini-map, map editor, and more!-->

 # Credits
 Much of the work here is inspired by Lode Vandevenne's excellent tutorials on raycasting.